 Competition will force a rethink on pricing

 With dual airport systems, the current slot portfolios will be enhanced.
 Thus airlines can be coaxed to leverage this towards offering better schedules.
-But airport marketing teams will face a challenge in convincing airlines whether to split operations or operate to both airports – a scenario that has simply not presented itself due to
+But airport marketing teams will face a challenge in convincing airlines whether to split operations or operate to both airports – a scenario that has simply not presented itself due to current monopoly positions.

 As traffic profiles can be very different, attracting airlines can impact total returns.
 Compounded annual growth rates (CAGR) are forecast to be in the 8-10 percent range for both airports using a base case scenario.
 Airports, of course, prefer to use a more optimistic scenario but this does not assume segmentation of demand.